Bryan & Baxter

-Bryan & Baxter was a paranormal claims investigation team composed of Bryan Bonner and Matthew M. Baxter.
+Bryan & Baxter was a paranormal claims investigation team composed of Bryan Bonner and Matthew Baxter.
 Their investigations included claims of ghosts, poltergeists, psychics, UFOs, conspiracy theories, and urban legends.
 They specialized in exposing frauds, and became associated with scientific skepticism.
 They were based in Denver, Colorado.

 Background

 Bonner founded the Rocky Mountain Paranormal Society in 1999, influenced not by personal experiences of the paranormal, but by an interest in the paranormal developed by horror movies (such as The Exorcist), and the paranormal claims made in ghost hunting reality television shows.

 Bryan & Baxter made the distinction that they did not investigate the paranormal, but rather the legitimacy of the paranormal claims made by others.
 Their credentials included certifications from the manufacturers of the equipment they used and certification in electromagnetic field studies for broadcast equipment.

 They brought a background in video and photography.
 They also worked with a network of people in other specialties, including geologists, medical doctors, video and audio production people, linguists, and magicians, the latter of special value due to their expertise in misdirection and perception.